 Get Your Protein Fix With Bean Brownies

-Beans are a great way to get protein and fiber into your daily diet; and what better way to do so than with delicious bean brownies?
-This recipe contains no flour, butter or refined sugar.
-Healthy, easy and delicious - the best kind of dessert or on-the-go snack.
+Beans are an easy way to get more protein and fiber into your diet; and what better way to do so than with these delicious bean brownies?
+This recipe contains no flour, butter or refined sugar and yet has the taste and texture of a decadent chocolate brownie.
+Make a batch of these the next time you have friends visiting – they’ll never guess the secret ingredient!

-In recent years, fiber consumption has been on a steady decline and our hearts and waistlines are losing out because of it.
-Beans, while not the greatest dinner date choice, are great for the digestive system.
-One cup of cooked beans provides about 12 grams of fiber – nearly half the recommended daily amount for an adult.
-Fiber helps to regulate bowel movement and reduce the risk of gastrointestinal problems.
+In recent years, fiber consumption has been on a steady decline - to the detriment of both our hearts and our waistlines.
+Beans are fantastic source of fiber, helping balance cholesterol levels, and promoting healthy digestion function.
+A cup of cooked beans provides about 12 grams of fiber – almost half the recommended daily amount for an adult.

 A study by a team of USDA nutritionists recently listed beans as one of the food groups with the highest antioxidant capacity, with small red beans (like adzuki), red kidney beans and pinto beans as three of the top four foods on the list.
-Antioxidants are a class of phytochemicals that support your body’s cellular health, meaning that extra serving of beans could offer some great additional benefits!
+Antioxidants are a group of phytochemicals that support your body’s cellular health, and prevent harmful free radical damage.

 (No flour, butter or refined sugar)

-- 1 can low-sodium adzuki beans, rinsed and drained
+- 1 can low-sodium adzuki red beans, rinsed and drained (also can replace with black beans)

 - 2 large eggs